edgedelta/edgedelta-lambda-extension/README.md

 Lambda can buffer logs and deliver them to the subscriber.
 You can configure this behavior in the subscription request by specifying the following optional fields.
 - ED_LAMBDA_MAX_ITEMS: The maximum number of events to buffer in memory.
 Default: 1000.
 Minimum: 1000.
 Maximum: 10000.
 This is also the size of the channel that our http server writes into and pushers consume.
 - ED_LAMBDA_MAX_BYTES: The maximum size (in bytes) of the logs to buffer in memory.
 Default: 262144.
 Minimum: 262144.
 Maximum: 1048576.
-- ED_LAMBDA_TIMEOUT_MS: he maximum number of events to buffer in memory.
+- ED_LAMBDA_TIMEOUT_MS: he maximum time (in milliseconds) to buffer a batch.
 Default: 1000.
-Minimum: 1000.
-Maximum: 10000.
+Minimum: 25.
+Maximum: 30000.

 ## Pushers' Logic